ThowV/4.1-4.2-theory/SA.md

 -   Solution;
 -   Etc.

 In this document we'll mostly focus on the architecture of applications.
-A few architects in application architecture are:
+Application architecture has a few architects to take note of:

 -   Enterprise architect (**organizational scope**):